strimzi/strimzi.github.io/_posts/2018-07-25-strimzi-0-5-0-release.md

 In order to have high-availability, Apache Kafka provides a feature called "rack awareness".
 When your topics are replicated across multiple brokers, it is desirable for those brokers to be in different physical racks.
 If a rack fails, you are sure that other topic replicas are alive, a new leader can be elected and clients can continue to exchange messages.
 As opposite, if the brokers hosting replicas for a topic are put into the same rack, the partitions are not available anymore on rack failure because all brokers will go down at same time.
+This is because replica assignment that is unaware of broker racks can result in partitions being assigned to brokers in the same rack.
+Failure of that rack would thus make multiple replicas unavailable, defeating the point of having replicas.

-The new Strimzi rack awareness feature provides a way to specify a `topologyKey` in order to spread brokers across different nodes.
+The new Strimzi rack awareness feature provides a way to specify a `topologyKey` in order to spread brokers across nodes in different failure domains.
 The `topologyKey` defines a node label which is used as `broker.rack` for configuring the Kafka brokers accordingly.

 ```yaml